buildout/buildout/doc/getting-started.rst

    >>> write(src, 'buildout.cfg')

+By default, Buildout looks for a file named ``buildout.cfg`` to find its configuration.
+The configuration hereabove is thus stored in ``buildout.cfg``.

 A minimal (and useless) Buildout configuration has a ``buildout`` section with a ``parts`` option.
 If we run Buildout: